kvsikand/bbr_final_project/README.md

 See the files run_simulator_*.sh for examples of running the code in mono-articular and bi-articular modes.

+In mono-articular mode, the order of tendon stiffnesses & tendon lengths is:
+ - shoulder
+ - elbow
+ - hand

+In bi-articular mode, the order of tendon stiffnesses is:
+ - shoulder
+ - shoulder+elbow
+ - elbow
+ - elbow+hand
+ - hand

+And the order of tendon lengths is:
+ - shoulder
+ - elbow
+ - hand
+ - shoulder+elbow
+ - elbow+hand

+The bi-articular tendon lengths are assumed to be equidistant from both joints that they affect

 This project requires python, numpy, and opencv